-The Mentoring Programme will run from January to March 2022, with sessions taking place virtually by phone, Zoom or other video platform.
+The Mentoring Programme will run up to March 2023, with sessions taking place virtually by phone, Zoom or other video platform.
 We aim to make the process as simple and time-effective as possible.
 As a Mentor you will:

-- Organise 2 or 3 one-hour online 1-2-1 Mentoring Meetings with your mentee, spaced throughout January-March 2022
+- Organise 2 or 3 one-hour online 1-2-1 Mentoring Meetings with your mentee

 - [Optional] Participate in monthly Mentor Check-in Sessions to share learnings and get support from Women Returners and fellow mentors